Fayetteville, Arkansas: Major highways

 The major through route in Fayetteville is Interstate 49/US 71.
 The fully controlled access, four-lane expressway is a discontinuous piece of a route ultimately planned to connect Kansas City, Missouri, to New Orleans.
 Formerly designated as Interstate 540 with the re-designation as Interstate 49 being granted by the U S Department of Transportation Federal Highway Administration on March 28, 2014, the highway became the first freeway in the area when it was completed in the 1990s to relieve the former US 71 (now US 71B) of a much-increased demand of through travelers following the unanticipated and rapid growth of the Northwest Arkansas metro. area.
 Future plans for the I-49 corridor include completion of a freeway segment through Western Arkansas to Texarkana.

 Other major north–south routes in Fayetteville include US 71B, which was the predecessor to I-49/US 71.
-This route is now mostly designated College Avenue in Fayetteville and features dozens of restaurants and stores.
+This route is mostly designated College Avenue in Fayetteville and features dozens of restaurants and stores.
 To the east of College Avenue is the oldest road in Fayetteville, Arkansas Highway 265.
 This route first was used by Native Americans as the Great Osage Trail, followed by Civil War troops bound for Fort Smith, Arkansas, the Trail of Tears, the Butterfield Overland Mail stagecoach route, and later still the telegraph.
 To the west of College Avenue is Gregg Avenue, which contains many student-oriented apartments along its shoulders and further west is Garland Avenue.
 This route runs along the campus of the University of Arkansas in south Fayetteville, with apartments and duplexes along its northern routing.